omigeft/omigeft/README.md

 ### About me 🤔

 I major in Artificial Intelligence in Northwestern Polytechnical University, China.
 And my recent research interest is `AI model compression and deployment`.
-I also have some experience in `motion planning` and `large language models`.
+I also have some experience in `motion planning`, `large language models`, and other areas of AI.

 ### Projects 🔭